dagadesnehal/Vertical-Hydroponics-System/README.md

 # Vertical-Hydroponics-System #

-The Vertical Hydroponics System is an IoT based project which promotes to grow plants without using soil.
+The Vertical Hydroponics System is an IoT based project which helps to grow plants without using soil.
 Utilising nutritional solutions, plants are grown, and a mobile application is used to Monitor their progress.

 # Working #